Sir Alexander Bannerman, 6th Baronet: Career

-A trained Doctor of Medicine, he worked as a professor of medicine at the University of Aberdeen in Aberdeenshire, Scotland.
+A trained Doctor of Medicine, he worked as a professor of medicine at the University of Aberdeen in Scotland.

 On 1 October 1796, his name was legally changed back to Alexander Bannerman upon his succession as the 6th Baronet Bannerman of Elsick.
 He succeeded his unmarried cousin, Sir Edward Bannerman, the younger brother of Sir Alexander Bannerman, 4th Baronet, who was forced to sell the Elsick estate for a nominal price on account of his father's and his alleged participation in the Jacobite rising of 1745.

 Personal life

 On 25 January 1768, Alexander was married to Mary Gordon, daughter of James Gordon, 1st of Banchory and the former Mary Buchan.
 Together, they lived at Kirkhill in Aberdeenshire and were the parents of: